-(b) Paragraph (a) does not apply to payments at a place of entry or exit made by or on behalf of travellers and crew members entering or leaving the Republic.
+(b) Paragraph (a) does not apply to cash payments at a place of entry or exit made by or on behalf of travellers and crew members entering or leaving the Republic.

-(3) All cash payments are rounded off to the nearest 10 cents, to the benefit of the person making payment.
+(3) All cash payments made at a Customs Office are rounded off to the nearest 10 cents, to the benefit of the person making payment.